MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/data-warehouse/quickstart.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

-To enable using a dedicated compute and storage cluster, you must provide an account ID for administering databases in one of the following formats:
+For customers onboarded to the PlayFab Private Preview, Insights is accessed from Game Manager by navigating to Analytics > Insights (Preview).
+Your first step will be to enable a dedicated storage and compute cluster.
+To do so, you must provide an account ID for administering databases in one of the following formats:

 1. Organizational account (i.e. AAD ID)